foundriesio/docs/source/reference-manual/linux/linux-layers.rst

 default set of packages used by the image via the ``CORE_IMAGE_BASE_INSTALL`` variable.

-Linux microPlatform Meta-LMP BSP Layer
+The meta-lmp-bsp Layer
 --------------------------------------

-The Meta-LMP-BSP layer provides the Linux microPlatform BSP support for the supported targets, by providing kernel recipes, u-boot configuration fragments, WIC files, manufacturing tools scripts and so on.
+``meta-lmp-bsp`` provides the kernel recipes, u-boot configuration fragments, WIC files, and so on for supported targets.

-This layer is meant to be used as an extension of the vendor BSP layers (e.g. meta-freescale), but it can also handle board configuration files for cases where the vendor layer can't be easily compatible with LmP (e.g. layer based on an older Yocto Project release).
+While primarily used as an extension of the vendor BSP layers (e.g. meta-freescale), it can also handle board configuration for cases where the vendor layer is not easily compatible with LmP (e.g. a layer based on an older Yocto Project release).

-The main configuration file provided by this layer can be found at ``conf/machine/include/lmp-machine-custom.inc``, which gets included by ``meta-lmp-base/classes/lmp.bbclass`` if available (users can decide to use meta-lmp-base only).
+The main configuration can be found at ``conf/machine/include/lmp-machine-custom.inc``.
+This gets included by ``meta-lmp-base/classes/lmp.bbclass`` if available (users can decide to use ``meta-lmp-base`` only).

 Here is an example of how a BSP configuration gets extended from the vendor BSP layer::